RCL-lab/QutibenchWeb/_pages/about.md

+### Alina Vasilciuc
 <img align="right" src="../images/alina_vasilciuc.png" alt="drawing" style="width:200px;height:200px"/>

-Alina Vasilciuc is an undergraduate student at Nova University of Lisbon.
+Markup :  Alina Vasilciuc is an undergraduate student at Nova University of Lisbon, currently working on her Master’s degree in collaboration with Xilinx Research, where she is currently doing an internship.